 This one may seem obvious, but it’s important to understand that living with a chronic condition such as lung disease is scary.
 While the many symptoms of lung disease are scary, having trouble breathing is extremely frightening.
 Knowing that lung disease is a progressive disease with no known cure can add to someone’s fears.
 Supporting and listening to each other will help everyone.
 It’s okay to ask for what you need, and many people find lung disease support groups helpful.

 Help Comes in Many Forms

 Chronic lung diseases are challenging to live with and can cause scary symptoms.
 From talking with your family to trying alternative treatments, help comes in many forms.
 We hope the 5 things someone with lung disease wants you to know has been helpful.
-We are happy to answer your questions regarding stem cell treatment options.
+We are happy to answer your questions regarding cellular therapy options.
 If you or a loved one has a chronic lung disease, feel free to contact us today at (800) 729-3065.